Jarrow and District Electric Tramways

 Motormen and conductors

-A conductor and motorman pose with Tramcar No 35 outside the Royal Oak Hotel in Jarrow circa 1910.
-Tramcar No 35 was part of the Gateshead & District Tramways Company fleet (another local BETCo subsidiary) and was initially borrowed by the J&DETCo and then purchased in 1911, becoming J&DET No 10.
+A conductor and a motorman pose with Tramcar No 35 outside the Royal Oak Hotel in Jarrow circa 1911.
+Tramcar No 35 was part of the Gateshead & District Tramways Company fleet (another local BETCo subsidiary) and was initially borrowed by the J&DETCo in 1911 and then purchased in 1914, becoming J&DET No 10.
 Image kindly supplied by Beamish Museum Limited (see link), image copyright Beamish Museum Limited.

-A blow-up of the above photo showing the rather nonchalant-looking conductor.
+An enlargement of the above photograph showing the rather nonchalant-looking conductor.
 He is wearing the standard BETCo 'Magnet & Wheel' cap badge above an employee number.
 His left-hand collar also carries an employee number, with the right-hand side bearing system initials, of which only the 'T' can be seen.

 British Electric Traction Company ‘Magnet & Wheel’ cap badges — brass.
 The precise relationship between the two patterns is unclear.
 Author's Collection.

-Another blow-up of the above photo, this time showing the motorman.
+Another blow-up of the above photograph, this time showing the motorman.
 He is wearing large mitts, an absolutely necessity one would imagine, for driving an open platform tram in northeast winters.

 Tramcar No 9 in Swinburne Street circa 1927.
 With thanks to Malcolm Fraser.

-A blow-up of the above photo showing the motorman, in double-breasted greatcoat and with mitts.
+An enlargement of the above photograph showing the motorman, in double-breasted greatcoat and with mitts.

 Senior staff

-Two inspectors (one at the tram controls and the other standing at the right) pose with Tramcar No 5 outside Swinburne St depot.
-Although the image is undated, Tram No 5 was exchanged in 1908 with the Gravesend and Northfleet Electric Tramways — another BETCo subsidiary — so it is possible that the photo was taken to commemorate its departure, given that it has definitely seen some use.
+Two inspectors (one at the tram controls and the other standing at the right) pose with Tramcar No 5 outside Swinburne Street depot.
+Although the image is undated, Tram No 5 was exchanged in 1908 with the Gravesend and Northfleet Electric Tramways — another BETCo subsidiary — so it is possible that the photograph was taken to commemorate its departure, given that it definitely appears to have seen some use.
 Photo courtesy of the John Carlson Collection.

-A blow-up of the above photo showing one of the inspectors, who appears to be the same man as in the photo of No 9 above.
+An enlargement of the above photograph showing one of the inspectors, who appears to be the same man as in the photo of Tramcar No 9 above.

 An enlargement of the above photograph, showing details of the collar and cap insignia.
 The 'Magnet & Wheel' cap badge is the variant with the coarse finish to the magnet.